adamluzsi/frameless/pkg/tasker/README.md

 ## Using components as Job with Graceful shutdown support

-If your application components signal shutdown with a method interaction, like how `http.Server` do, then you can use `tasks.WithShutdown` to combine the entry-point method and the shutdown method into a single `tasks.Job` lambda expression.
+If your application components signal shutdown with a method interaction, like how `http.Server` do, then you can use `tasker.WithShutdown` to combine the entry-point method and the shutdown method into a single `tasker.Job` lambda expression.
 The graceful shutdown has a timeout, and the shutdown context will be cancelled afterwards.

 ```go